kevinpt/opbasm/_sources/rst/tutorial.txt

   add s0, s1             ; An instruction and comment
   last_label: add s2, s3 ; Label, instruction, and comment

+Labels act as symbolic placeholders for an address in instruction memory.
+Bare labels without an instruction assume the address of the next statement with an instruction field.
+This means that multiple labels can refer to the same address.
+In the example above "my_label" and "another_label" both refer to the first ``add`` instruction.

 Assigning variables
 -------------------